 Several short and easy paths will allow you to enjoy its microclimate, which includes not only laurel forests but also beaches, cliffs, and other landscapes that will leave you breathless.
 Because of all these natural wonders, the park is known as the “Enchanted Forest”, and there is no doubt that it is one of the best attractions in Tenerife.
 We hiked a trail that passes through Afur and Tamadiste beach and ends at Taganana.

 If you’re going to visit this area, I recommend you spend the night in this hostel in the park so that you can hike the trail first thing in the morning.
-If you don’t have a car, there is a bus stop nearby.
+You can also book this tour if you are not very used to hiking but do not want to miss this wonder of nature.

-If you visit Anaga, consider yourself lucky because its vegetation can only be seen in a few places around the world.
+The vegetation you will find in Anaga can only be seen in a few places around the world.
 In addition to the Canary Islands, it can only be seen in Cape Verde, the Ilhas Selvagens, Madeira, and the Azores.

 7. Masca Ravine, the best hike in Tenerife (Canary Islands)